Sleep paralysis sucks, and it’s not something I’d wish upon my worst enemy.

 Sleep Paralysis, or SP for short, is a condition that occurs during the transition from the waking world to the dream world, or vice versa.
 It’s a feeling of being conscious and aware of your surroundings but unable to move.

 When you sleep, your body relaxes, including your muscles – in part for restoration, but also so that you don’t act out your dreams in the middle of the night.
 When you experience SP, it’s like a glitch in The Matrix.
-Your mind wakes up but your body remains in its rested state.
-Being unable to move, your brain naturally freaks the hell out.
+Your mind partially wakes up but your body remains in its rested state.
+As one would expect, you freak the hell out when you realize you're "awake" but unable to move.

 Some people hallucinate, others don’t.
 Those who have hallucinated reported seeing ghosts, dark shadowy figures, demons, or even imp-like creatures.
 Even though you’re conscious, your mind hasn’t fully woken up yet, which explains why these creatures from your nightmares come to life.